-I’ve come across so many people in life who hate these babes with a passion.
+I've come across so many people in life who hate bean sprouts with a passion.
 In Thailand we use mung bean sprouts in our stir-fried noodles and noodle soups a lot.
 People who hate mung bean sprouts will order anything that normally comes with them without them.
 And if they ever see one accidental white strand in their food, many of them will go as far as returning it.

 It's certainly not their fault if they have specifically said they don't want bean sprouts.
-Besides, I know so well that mung bean sprouts have this smell that makes them great.
-Or horrible.
-It depends which side you’re on. 😉 If you’ve never tried them, I suggest you try and see for yourself.
-If you don’t like them, I don’t think this dish will convert you unfortunately. 🙁
+Besides, I know so well that mung bean sprouts have this smell that you either love it or hate it.
+If you’ve never tried them, I suggest you try and see for yourself. 🙂

-Mung Bean Sprout Stir-Fry is one of the most common vegetarian dishes here in Thailand.
-For as long as I can remember, I’ve never eaten a version with meat.
-I’m sure some people use pork in it and it’s fine, but I can’t imagine myself enjoying stir-fried bean sprouts with meat.
-More often than not, we just go with the vegetables (mung bean sprouts and green onions).
-But sometimes we will add tofu as an extra source of protein.
+For as long as I can remember, my mother has always made bean sprout stir-fry with tofu.
+I’m sure some people use pork and it’s fine, but I enjoy it more with tofu than meat.
 There are MANY types of tofu, and again you can use any type you want.
 I don’t recommend anything soft, though, as it will break when you stir.